joesfer/CoreLib/README.txt

 	You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

+Compilation:

+	- Clone the git repository into a local folder:

+		mkdir <corelib_folder>
+		cd <corelib_folder>
+		git clone git://github.com/joesfer/CoreLib.git

+	- Build CoreLib using CMake:

+		cd <corelib_folder>
+		mkdir .build
+		cd .build
+		cmake ..

+		Under windows: cmake will generate a Visual studio solution on .build Under linux: cmake will generate a GCC makefile

+		Build the library.
+If everything went well, a new folder structure
+		<corelib_folder>/lib containing the static library
+		should have been generated.